 Enter the name on your profile, a short bio and how you position yourself as an influencer as well as any other social media accounts.

-Enter your storefront name, tagline and upload a photo or logo as well as a banner image.
+Enter your storefront name, tagline and upload both a profile image or logo as well as a banner image.

 Enter your Amazon account information (your influencer earnings payout will be kept separate from your shopping account.)